 Just make sure you get specialized outlet and switch plate seals, which can found inexpensively at any hardware store.
 The insulation is made specifically for outlets and switch plates, so you don’t have to worry about fire risks.

 4. Install a Programmable Thermostat

-Now, this project is a little more involved than insulating the switch plates, but it’s not necessarily too difficult.
-Every thermostat comes with detailed instructions so that you won’t get lost.
+This project is a little more involved than insulating switch plates, but it’s not extremely difficult.
+Every thermostat comes with detailed instructions so you won’t get lost.

-Don’t forget – the more you can turn your thermostat down in the winter, and up in the summer, the more you’re going to save.
-I keep my house at 55 degrees at night, and 64 degrees during the day during the winter months.
+And don’t forget: The more you turn your thermostat down in the winter and up in the summer, the more you’ll save.
+I keep my house at 55 degrees at night and 64 degrees during the day in the winter months.
 I live in Michigan, and I stay comfortable in this range.
-It did take some getting used to, but if you go slow you’ll be able to keep making small adjustments to save even more.
+It did take some getting used to, but if you go slow, you’ll be able to keep making small adjustments to save even more.
 For more tips, here are some cheap ways to keep warm in the winter.

-Is your house empty during the day?
-Allow the temperature to drop much further in the winter months and higher in the summer months while you’re away at work during the day, and program it to return to more comfortable temperatures just before you get home.
+If your house is empty during the day, set the temperature to drop much further in the winter months and higher in the summer months while you’re away.
+You can program it to return to more comfortable temperatures just before you get home.

-For a $70+ investment, installing a programmable thermostat is one of the smartest things you can do to reduce your energy bills.
+For a roughly $70 investment, installing a programmable thermostat is one of the smartest things you can do to reduce your energy bills.

 This is another really simple project that can pay off big over the long run.

 Did you know that 90% of the energy your washer uses goes to heat the water?
 And since most American families do about 400 loads of laundry per year, switching to cold water can really add up.